KonDaii/YoutubeInsta-Downloader/README.md

 Ver 1.2 - Dec 27, 2023
 - A basic GUI using tkinter has been added.
 Will revamp in a later update
+- Exception handling added for unavailable Youtube/Instagram links

 Next Steps:
 - Progress bar
 - Add Twitter download function module
-- Change into desktop application with GUI
+- Create desktop application with GUI